OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/updateuserroles.md

   - python
 ---
 # UpdateUserRoles Service Operation - Customer Management
 Updates the roles of the specified user.

+> [!NOTE]
+> Only a user with Super Admin or Aggregator credentials can update user roles.

+For users with an account role, you can add and delete the accounts that the user has access to.
+For users with a customer role, you can add and delete the customers that the user has access to.
+You can also change a user from having an account role to having a customer role or vice-versa.

 ## <a name="request"></a>Request Elements
 The *UpdateUserRolesRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).